GenAI Concepts

 Scalability – with the company’s resources, closed source LLMs can be scaled more efficiently.

-Regular update - with resources gained from the proprietary model, LLMs can be constantly maintained and updated.
+Regular update – with resources from proprietary models, LLMs can be constantly maintained and updated.

 Concerns

 There are different ways of doing open source and the term is contested.
-However, for GenAI, there are a group of open-source models and ecosystems that will have their own development, procurement, and deployment pathways.
+However, for GenAI there are open-source models and ecosystems that have their own development, procurement and deployment pathways.

-Security issues and misuses - there might be exploitation of uncensored LLMs for malicious services without appropriate safety checks; fine-tuned data containing harmful content might be free for public use and accessible.
+Security issues and misuses – exploitation of uncensored LLMs for malicious services without appropriate safety checks; fine-tuned data containing harmful content might be free for public

-OpenAI’s Usage policies include Universal Policies, Safety Best Practices, and Moderation Endpoint in place to ensure that their models are used in compliance with the law and without causing harm.
+OpenAI’s Usage policies include universal policies, safety best practices and moderation endpoint to ensure their models are used in compliance with the law and without causing harm

-Vendor dependency - companies using closed-source LLMs can be dependent on the AI or Machine Learning development company.
-Challenges may come when the development company discontinues support.
+Vendor dependency – companies using closedsource LLMs can be dependent on the AI or machine learning development company.
+There may be challenges if the development company discontinues support.

-Limited flexibility and the lack of transparency - closed-source LLMs are not suitable for experimentation due to limited access to the model’s internal architecture and training data.
+Limited flexibility and lack of transparency – closedsource LLMs are not suitable for experimentation due to limited access to the model’s internal architecture and training data.

 Token

-For text-based models like GPT, a token is often a word, a part of a word, punctuation marks, spaces, or other elements of the text.
+For text-based models like GPT, a token can be a word, part of a word, punctuation marks, spaces or other elements of the text.
 For image-generating AI models like DALL-E, a token is a pixel of the image.
-For audio-based AI models like MusicLM, a token might represent a short segment of sound.
+For audio-based AI models like MusicLM, a token might represent a short sound segment.

-Tokens are fundamental to allow AI models to comprehend, memorise, and generate meaningful responses.
-They play a vital role in memory capacity, determining how much information the AI model can recall before forgetting.
+Tokens allow AI models to understand, memorise and generate meaningful responses.
+They play a vital role in memory capacity, determining how much information the AI model can recall.

 Different versions of ChatGPT come with different memory capacities.
-For example, the ChatGPT Plus plan offers up to 8,000 tokens.
-This means that ChatGPT Plus can only remember information within the last 8,000 tokens during ongoing interactions with the user.
+The ChatGPT Plus plan offers up to 8,000 tokens.
+This means that ChatGPT Plus can only remember information within the last 8,000 tokens during ongoing user interactions.

 Counting tokens is especially important when LLMs bill input and output tokens differently.
-For example, with Anthropic’s Claude 3 Opus model, the cost for one million input tokens is $15 USD and the cost for one million output tokens is $75 USD.
+For example, with Anthropic’s Claude 3 Opus model, the cost for one million input tokens is US$15 and the cost for one million output tokens is US$75.

 Both input (the prompt or conversation history) and output (the model’s response) tokens contribute to token usage.
 That is, if the input message uses 10 tokens and the model’s response generates an additional 15 tokens, then the user, whether an individual or an organisation, will be billed for a total of 25 tokens.